I was sitting in my garage recently looking at my collection of tools on the pegboard, and was thinking how much I take them for granted a lot.

 Remember, as your skills improve, and projects under your belt accrue, so will your tool collection grow.
 Also, I didn’t include obvious ones like a hammer, screwdrivers or socket spanners.

-So without further ado, here are 12 must-have tools for every DIYer.
+So without further ado, here are 12 must-have tools for DIYers.

 My drill is the most used tool in the garage.
 It’s such a versatile tool.
 It’s functionality goes far beyond just making holes with drill bits.